Abu Dhabi is the United Arab Emirates (UAE) capital and is known for its cultural attractions and family getaways.

 The must-dos in Abu Dhabi include a visit to the Corniche beach to enjoy the sun, a thrilling ride on the fastest roller-coaster in the world at Ferrari World, a taste of the gold-flecked cappuccino at the Emiratis Palace, and a visit to the archaeological and historical sites of Abu Dhabi.

-- A visit to Yas Island – Yas Island is the place to go to if you want to enjoy a thrilling drive.
-Featuring Ferrari-themed rides, exciting water slides, and the Formula One Circuit, the Yas Island is a must-do for speed lovers.
+- A visit to Yas Island – Yas Island is the place to go if you want to enjoy a thrilling drive.
+The Yas Island is a must-do for speed lovers, featuring Ferrari-themed rides, exciting water slides, and the Formula One Circuit.

 - Al Ain – A historical site that features the life of Arabs of the bygone years up until the Stone Age, Al Ain is a UNESCO World Heritage Site.